sourcery-ai-experiments/QuarticSDK/docs/source/model_creation.rst

 Note:  1.
 Users must override this method to transform and run predictions for the model created.
-2. input\_df is expected to have tag ids as the column names.
-If model is trained with tag names instead, a transformation step needs to be added and used in predict method to convert the tag ids in input dataframe into tag names.\_
+2. input\_df is expected to have tag IDs as the column names.
+If model is trained with tag names instead, a transformation step must be added and used in predict method to convert the tag IDs in input dataframe into tag names.\_

 .. raw:: html